| |

 product everywhere (except well shaded soffits).
 This

-an acrylic primer, then Duration.
+primer, then Duration.

 Anything less does not adequately seal the surface.